iAbrar/catalog/README.md

 - [ ] fix login style
 - [ ] allow user to upload image from his/her device
 - [ ] add date to each recipe
+- [ ] create pravite view for recipes
+- [ ] add print recipe
+- [ ] add more category such: snaks ..  etc
 - [x] completed